CREDITS: This article was first published in by ORDRE, and AgencyChina gratefully acknowledges permission to post it here.

 The top luxury industry players are now in no doubt about where consumer power lies – the question is whether they are able to fully understand it.
 Recent events would suggest not: Dolce & Gabbana, Balenciaga and Burberry have all radically misjudged how to navigate cultural nuance on the mainland.
 “Over the past few years, the pressure to be original in China has been building,” explains Claudia Verbost, managing director of AgencyChina, a sales and marketing company based in Europe and China.
 “While some brands have thrived under that pressure, others have unfortunately not.
 This results in very different Chinese New Year campaigns across the board.”

-As companies across the world celebrate the year of the pig (from February 5th) AgencyChina’s Verbost goes through the winners and losers of the CNY fashion campaigns with ORDRE.
+As companies across the world celebrate the year of the pig (from February 5th) AgencyChina’s Verbost goes through the CNY fashion campaigns explaining some winning Chinese New Year campaigns & a one loser.

 With growth continuing at Gucci, the introduction of a Chinese New Year collection via a WeChat article, “The Gucci Pig Family,” is a genuine CNY success.
 This innovative promotion linked customers to a mini-program for purchasing associated paraphernalia which, according to Verbost, was particularly effective in establishing a relationship with a younger Chinese audience.